 Step 4 – Consultation

-We consult our statutory consultees, criminal justice professionals and the wider public, usually over a 12-week period.
-We also produce a draft resource assessment and an equality impact assessment to support the consultation.
+We consult on our draft guideline, seeking the views of our statutory consultees, criminal justice professionals and the wider public, usually over a 12-week period.
+We also produce a draft resource assessment and statistical bulletin to support the consultation.

 Step 5 – Responses

 The Council carefully considers the responses to the consultation and develops a definitive version of the guideline.
-We also produce a consultation response paper, resource assessment and equality impact assessment.
+We also produce a consultation response paper and resource assessment.

 Step 6 – Publication

-We publish the definitive guideline, which will come into force at a later date.
+We publish the definitive guideline, which will come into force on the next of four dates: 1 January, 1 April, 1 July or 1 October.
 Where necessary, we also support training for sentencers in using the new guideline.

 Step 7 – Monitoring

-Once a guideline is in force, the Council monitors its use and effect, including assessing its impact of different demographic groups, using data collection and other research.
+Once a guideline is in force, the Council monitors its use and effect, including assessing its impact on different demographic groups, using data collection and other research.

 Our approach